dotnet-ad/Orkester/README.md

 ### Registration

+#### Operation

-All operations must be registred into the Scheduler to be able to be queried later.
+All operations must be registred into the Scheduler prior to invokation.
 To achieve this, operation's `Save` method can be used.

 ```csharp
 Scheduler.Default.Create<int>(async (query, ct) =>